Toggle Main Menu Toggle Search

 Senescent cardiomyocytes contribute to cardiac dysfunction following myocardial infarction

-Lookup NU author(s): Dr Rachael Redgrave, Dr Emily Dookun, Laura Booth, Dr Maria Camacho EncinaORCiD, Dr Omowumi Folaranmi, Dr Simon Tual-Chalot, Dr Jason GillORCiD, Dr Andrew OwensORCiD, Professor Ioakim SpyridopoulosORCiD, Dr Joao Passos, Professor Gavin RichardsonORCiD
+Lookup NU author(s): Dr Rachael Redgrave, Dr Emily Dookun, Laura Booth, Dr Maria Camacho EncinaORCiD, Dr Omowumi Folaranmi, Dr Simon Tual-ChalotORCiD, Dr Jason GillORCiD, Dr Andrew OwensORCiD, Professor Ioakim SpyridopoulosORCiD, Dr Joao Passos, Professor Gavin RichardsonORCiD

 Downloads